smarter-sh/community/governance.md

 # Repository guidelines

-All new repositories under Kubernetes github orgs should follow the process outlined in the [kubernetes repository guidelines].
+All new repositories under Smarter github orgs should follow the process outlined in the [kubernetes repository guidelines].

-Note that "Kubernetes incubator" process has been deprecated in favor of the new guidelines.
+Note that "Smarter incubator" process has been deprecated in favor of the new guidelines.

 # CLA